Unpackerr/unpackerr/README.md

 -   Then grab the image from docker hub and run it using an overlay for the config file's directory.
 -   The config file must be at `/config/unpackerr.conf`.
 -   Recommend bind-mounting `/config` as an app-data directory.
 Example Follows.
+-   Note that your mount `/mnt/HostDownloads:/downloads` **MUST** align with the Starr's paths for Unpackerr to work.
+    - This path likely best to be the same as your download client.
+    - E.g. if Qbit is given `/mnt/user/data/downloads:/data/downloads` then Unpacker shall get the same mount

 ```shell
 docker pull golift/unpackerr
 docker run -d -v /mnt/HostDownloads:/downloads -v /folder/with/config/file:/config golift/unpackerr
 docker logs <container id from docker run>
 ```

 #### Docker Compose

 -   Copy the [example docker-compose.yml](https://github.com/Unpackerr/unpackerr/blob/main/examples/docker-compose.yml) from this repo.
 -   Edit the docker-compose.yml file with your environment variables and save.
 -   Recommend removing variables you are not using; the defaults are shown below.
+-   Note that your mount `/mnt/HostDownloads:/downloads` **MUST** align with the Starr's paths for Unpackerr to work.
+    - This path likely best to be the same as your download client.
+    - E.g. if Qbit is given `/mnt/user/data/downloads:/data/downloads` then Unpacker shall get the same mount

 ```shell
 docker-compose up -d
 ```